Australian Cyber Security Research Centre appoints Rachael Falk as CEO

 The CSRC brings together institutions including:

 Research Institutions: Edith Cowan University, Adelaide University, Deakin University, Charles Sturt University, University of NSW, Queensland University of Technology, Data61 (a division of CSIRO) Industry: CISCO Systems Australia Pty Ltd, Singtel Optus Pty Ltd, Jemena Ltd, ActewAGL Distribution, TATA Consultancy Services, Datacom Technical Security Services, PEN10 Services Pty Ltd, Quintessencelabs Pty Ltd, AARNet Pty Ltd. Federal Government: Department of Defence (Australian Signals Directorate), Attorney General’s Department (CERT Australia, Critical Infrastructure Centre), Australian Federal Police, Australian Taxation Office, Australian Transaction Reports & Analysis Centre (AUSTRAC).
-State Governments: Office of the Government Chief Information Office (WA), Canberra Data Centres (NSW Data Centres) Pty Ltd, NSW Department of Finance, Services & Innovation, DefenceSA.
+State Governments: Office of the Government Chief Information Office (WA), Canberra Data Centers (NSW Data Centers) Pty Ltd, NSW Department of Finance, Services & Innovation, DefenceSA.